sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. View transfer details
 1. Save your transfer.
 1. Optional: Export a file(s) that contains transfer detail information.
-1. Initiate and monitor the transfer of data from PI to OCS.
+1. Initiate your data transfer and monitor its progress.

 **Note:** If you have configured an AF server, you will not be able to create a transfer until AF indexing is complete.
 AF indexing status is reflected on the Details pane in the PI to OCS Agents page.